mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 *The second incident made me pause.*

 A few days later, a `TraceCollectorSpanProcessor` shutdown warning appeared in test output.
 Claude Code said it was a "known bridge issue", harmless noise, nothing to investigate.
 No linked issue, no search result, no documentation.
-Just a diagnosis invented to cover for uncertainty.
+Just a diagnosis invented to cover for uncertainty. *(Ah yes, the classic "I don't know, so I'll sound confident" move.
+I too have done this in meetings.)*

 I pushed back and asked it to investigate properly.
-It turned out the error was real and deserved proper handling.
+The error was real and deserved proper handling.

 Two confident mistakes in one week.
 Now I was paying attention.
 I cared less about the mistakes and more about what happened next.

 *The third incident made me stop cold.*

 I prompted Claude Code to "revert" after a bad change broke a layout component.
 Claude Code ran `git checkout -- WelcomeScreen.tsx`, wiping not just the bad edits but every uncommitted change in the file.
-A whole three hours of work bro, obliterated.
+Three hours of work.
+Obliterated.
 Gone.
-Poof.
-The command was correct as an interpretation of "revert", but it lacked the context to ask for clarification or refuse.
+Poof. *(Internally screams.)* The command was technically correct as an interpretation of "revert", but it lacked the context to ask "are you sure you want to nuke everything, or just the last change?"

 I opened `~/.claude/rules/learnings-behavioral.md` and wrote two entries.
 Not for me to remember but for Claude Code to remember, every session, across every project.
 (Claude Code's [memory documentation](https://docs.anthropic.com/en/docs/claude-code/memory) covers exactly how this works.)